 As this parameter increases, it introduces a stochastic element into the lot width and lot edge direction.
-Given in range [0.0,1.0]

 Subdivision obtained for a smaller Subdivision Irregularity value.

 Subdivision obtained for a larger Subdivision Irregularity value.

 Subdivision Seed (attr seed)

 To increase the stability of subdivisions under interactive editing operations, the random seeds for the children lots of a given lot are computed before the recursive call to the subdivision function.